sprout2000/elephicon/README.md

 ## Download

-You can download binary packages for macOS (signed & notarized) at [releases](https://github.com/sprout2000/gen-icns/releases).
+You can also download binary packages for macOS (signed & notarized) at [releases](https://github.com/sprout2000/gen-icns/releases).

 ## License